 Check with your local shire about the possibility of natural hazards in your area and if there are animal welfare arrangements in place during an emergency.

 It is a good idea to have a pet emergency kit and a plan for domestic pets to help guide you in the lead up to and during emergency situations.

 *If pets are likely to be at risk, every effort should be made to arrange to take them to a safer area in advance.
 This might be to take them to relatives, friends, animal boarding facilities or to a temporary animal shelter or evacuation centre which accepts animals.

 Allow for the special needs of some animals

 Animals should only be left behind when it is impossible to move them in advance or to take them with you.

 If you do leave them, at least take these precautions:

 *Extracts of this content were produced by EMA in close consultation with the RSPCA, the Australian Veterinary Association and relevant State and Territory emergency management agencies through the National Community Awareness Advisory Group

-Generally trained assistance dogs will be allowed to stay in emergency shelters with their owners.
+Trained and accredited guide and assistance dogs will be allowed to stay in emergency shelters with their owners.
 Those accepted will require appropriate evidence of registration, accreditation and identification.